jettbui/JettBot/README.md

 The bot may be run locally using [Node.js (12.0+)](https://nodejs.org/) or using a cloud platform such as [Heroku](https://www.heroku.com/).
 Keep reading for instructions on how to run the bot locally.

+#### Note: The bot utilizes the Youtube API and therefore requires a respective API token/credentials.

 Clone the repository files:

 ``` bash